coffdev/CodePrompts/php.md

 API keys and other essential configuration parameters

-All dynamic references (such as application name or version) must be pulled from this configuration file.
+All dynamic references in the project (like the application name or version) must be pulled from this configuration file.

-Advanced Features:
+4. Advanced Features
+Custom Session & Cookie Management:

+Develop a custom session management system with dedicated user session handling.

+Implement custom cookie management to control authentication, session persistence, and security.

+Logging & Notifications:

-Implement a custom, advanced logging system that tracks errors and system events.
+Integrate an advanced logging system that tracks errors and system events.
+All logs should be stored in the /logs folder.

-Build an integrated notification system with push notification support.
+Build an integrated notification system with support for push notifications.

+Email System:

-Develop an advanced email system for sending out notifications, alerts, or other communications.
+Develop an advanced email system for sending notifications, alerts, and other communications.

-Authentication & Social Login:
+Social Authentication:

-Provide social login functionality, including integration with Google and Facebook authentication.
+Implement social login functionality, providing integration with Google and Facebook authentication.

-Database & SQL Integration:
+5. Database & SQL Integration

-Use MariaDB as the database system.
+Database System: Use MariaDB as the primary database.

+SQL Scripts:

-Store all SQL scripts in a dedicated folder (e.g., /sql).
-Any updates to the database should modify these scripts.
+Store all SQL scripts in a dedicated /sql folder.
+These scripts will be used for creating and updating database tables.

+Automatic Database Installation/Update:

-Include an installdb.php file that automatically executes the SQL scripts to install or update the entire database.
-This file should:
+Create an installdb.php script that automatically executes all necessary SQL scripts to install or update the database.

-Run all necessary SQL scripts to create tables and fields from scratch.

-Display detailed, console-like output showing the progress and status of the installation process.
+This script should output a detailed, console-like log of the installation process, indicating the progress and status of each executed script.

-Instructions for Code Generation AI:
-Based on the above requirements, generate a comprehensive PHP project that adheres to these specifications.
-The solution should include clear separation of concerns, a structured and maintainable file layout, and modular design practices.
-Ensure all elements (UI/UX, configuration management, advanced logging, social authentication, and database integration) are seamlessly integrated into the final project.
+6. Additional Technical Requirements
+Modular Architecture:

+Ensure that all components of the project are modular, facilitating easy maintenance and future expansion.

+Separation of Concerns:

+All business logic, presentation, and configuration should be clearly separated.

+Avoid mixing HTML, CSS, and JavaScript code directly within PHP files.
+Use external files for styling and interactivity.

+Dynamic Content:

+Ensure that all dynamic content (e.g., application name, version) is referenced from the centralized configuration file.

+Summary:
+Using the above specifications, generate a comprehensive, modular PHP project that is fully extensible and adheres to best practices.
+The project should include custom session and cookie management, utilize SVGs instead of images, and enforce a strict separation between global and page-specific CSS/JS files (e.g., placing login page styles in css/login.css and its scripts in js/login.js, never embedded in login.php).
+This approach will ensure that the codebase remains clean, maintainable, and ready for future enhancements.